 The Art 2 class is a second-level full year art class designed to expose students to the world of art as well as build confidence and problem-solving skills.
 Emphasis is placed on Art Production, Art History, and the Elements and Principles of Design.
 Art II provides an opportunity for students to develop and further increase their skills in understanding and creating art.
 Students will explore subject matter, media, art history, art methods and techniques at the next level.
-Students will increase their understanding of how to affectively use the Elements and Principles of Design in their works of art.
 Students will study drawing, graphic design, computer art, painting, printmaking, sculpture and mixed media.
-A sketchbook will be kept throughout the year.
-Students will be assigned a weekly sketchbook assignment designed to help expand their art skills and overall confidence in their artwork.
-Materials Required: Art Supply List.
-Students will be asked to purchase some materials and have the option to purchase directly from the teacher.
-Fees: \$5.00.
-Prerequisite(s): Art 1
+Art supplies are required and will be covered by class fee.
+Class fee \$25.00.
+Prerequisite(s): Art 1.